Ask a doctor about a prescription for METFORMIN STADA 850 mg FILM-COATED TABLETS

 If you take more Metformin Stada than you should

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service.
 Phone: 91 562 04 20, indicating the medication and the amount ingested.
-It is recommended to bring the packaging and the medication leaflet to the healthcare professional.
+It is recommended to take the package and the package leaflet of the medication to the healthcare professional.

 If you have any other questions about the use of this medication, ask your doctor or pharmacist.